lordvidex/blog/content/posts/creating-go-cli/index.md

 The `flag`, `os` and `fmt` packages are enough for building a simple CLI tool.
 This provides flag parsing out of the box compared to other languages like Java where I would have parsed arguments manually.
 Anyways, I extended these packages with the `github.com/spf13/cobra` package which made building even easier.
 ### Collaboration and community.
 I learnt and built the tool with a friend, [Ahmed Helali](https://escalopa.live/).
 We both have a passion for open source and we wanted to build something together.
+### Small binaries
+Go binaries are very small in size.
+The typical size of a Go binary is 2-5 MB.
+This is a great advantage because the binary has a small memory footprint (*we don't want a memory hog*), there is no dependency overhead and binaries can be easily shared.
 ### Cross-platform support (Windows, Linux, Mac)
 Go is a compiled language and it compiles to a single binary file which can be run on any platform.
 This is unlike interpreted languages like Python and JavaScript which require a runtime environment to run.
 This makes Go a good choice for building CLIs.
 I built the tool for various platforms in a CI/CD environment and it worked on all platforms without issues.
 <!-- - I started with the website and it had a lot of examples and tutorials